-The short answer: Because, thankfully, I’m privileged enough to be able to do so.
-The more and longer you travel to a place, and the more you interact with the local people, the more you come to appreciate that, if you want to, you can travel to virtually any destination and stay almost anywhere for as long as you like, without having to make compromises or face any restrictions.
+The short answer: Because, thank God, I’m privileged enough to be able to do so.
+The more and longer you travel to a place, and the more you interact with the local people, the more you come to appreciate that, if you want to, you can travel to virtually any destination and stay almost anywhere for an extended period without having to make sacrifices or face any major setbacks.

 I realize that not everyone in Germany can become a “digital nomad,” whether because of their job, financial situation, family circumstances, or other reasons.
 But knowing full well that there are many people in Germany who are worse off than I am, I can say that people in other parts of the world struggle even more and often live from hand to mouth—or even worse.